Get ready for the most exciting and rewarding way to earn extra money!

 - If, for any reason you cannot “clock in” and “clock out” using the mobile application at the beginning and end of a shift, Flex will allow a grace period of up to four hours after the scheduled end time of your Shift.
 If you fail to provide this information by the conclusion of this grace period, Flex reserves the right to suspend your use of the Services.

-- In the event that you disagree with a timesheet, please Contact Us at email@example.com within 48 hours of receiving your pay-slip to lodge a dispute with Flex and to state what you consider to be the correct times.
+- In the event that you disagree with a timesheet, please Contact Us by visiting the support section in the app within 48 hours of receiving your pay-slip to lodge a dispute with Flex and to state what you consider to be the correct times.
 Flex will consult with the Client in an attempt to resolve the dispute and will confirm the outcome to you in writing.

 - Failure to comply with the time recording procedure at clause 14.1 may result in a delay in making payment of the Remuneration and Holiday Pay to you as we investigate (in a timely fashion) the hours, if any, worked by you.
 Flex will not pay you for hours not worked.